-2.1.2 Model-based assembly assistance and inspection (Scenario 2)
+2.1.2 Model based assembly assistance and inspection (scenario 2)

-The desire for customization in our society is also confronting industrial assembly with new challenges.
+The desire for customization in our society also poses new challenges for industrial assembly.
 Rising demand for customized products is concomitant with steadily decreasing lot sizes, short product life cycles and a large variety of models.
 Advanced assembly processes in industrial manufacturing as well as quality assurance in assembly have to meet the associated challenges.
 This requires high flexibility without increasing labour for work preparation or diminishing quality.